Federal Housing Finance Agency: Leadership

 Upon Lockhart's departure, Edward DeMarco was appointed Acting Director of FHFA on August 25, 2009.

 On May 1, 2013, President Barack Obama nominated Mel Watt as the next FHFA head.
 After Democrats eliminated rules allowing filibusters on executive branch nominations, the U.S. Senate confirmed Watt on December 10, 2013.

 On December 21, 2018, President Donald Trump designated Comptroller of the currency Joseph Otting to be Acting Director of FHFA upon completion of Director Watt's term, effective January 7, 2019.

 In April 2019, Mark A. Calabria was confirmed to a five year term as director.
 At the time of his confirmation, the chair of the Senate Banking Committee said that Calabria had committed to working with the Senate toward ending the conservatorship over Fannie Mae and Freddie Mac.

 In the Supreme Court case Collins v.
 Yellen, the Supreme Court ruled that, as they had in Seila Law LLC v.
 Consumer Financial Protection Bureau for the Consumer Financial Protection Bureau, that the inability for the President to terminate the FHFA director beyond "for cause" was unconstitutional, but otherwise left the agency's power as is.
 President Biden replaced Calabria with Sandra L. Thompson as Acting Director, who is expected to end Calabria's policy of phasing out the conservatorship.

+In June 2025, the agency directed Fannie Mae and Freddie Mac to consider cryptocurrency assets as part of a borrower's overall wealth when assessing mortgage eligibility, signaling a shift to integrate digital assets into the housing finance system.

+In June 2025, the agency directed Fannie Mae and Freddie Mac to consider cryptocurrency assets as part of a borrower's overall wealth when assessing mortgage eligibility, signaling a shift to integrate digital assets into the housing finance system.

 Inspector General

+Brian M. Tomney was nominated by President Joe Biden and confirmed by the U.S. Senate to serve as Inspector General for the Federal Housing Finance Agency.
+Sworn into office on March 14, 2022, Tomney is the third Senate confirmed Inspector General for FHFA.

-Laura S. Wertheimer was nominated as Inspector General of the Federal Housing Finance Agency (FHFA) by President Barack Obama, and confirmed by the U.S. Senate on September 17, 2015.
-On June 29, 2021 Wertheimer announced she would be leaving the position on July 30, 2021.
+Laura S. Wertheimer was nominated as Inspector General of the Federal Housing Finance Agency by President Barack Obama and confirmed by the U.S. Senate on September 17, 2015.
+On June 29, 2021, Wertheimer announced she would be leaving the position on July 30, 2021.
 This followed calls from Republican Senators Chuck Grassley and Ron Johnson for her removal in the preceding weeks, and a critical CIGIE report released on April 29, 2021.